unibo-oop-projects/OOP23-Cristinamurvai-FrancescoAurora-Francescoaurora-LucaPulga-MarcoCasali-unibo-td/docs/_Journal_Casali.md

 - finished Tile and GameMap factories
 - started test area
 - added a couple resources for tiles and maps
-- created simple test view for gamemap
+- created simple test view for GameMap